Tiago4k/QSE-Project/README.md

 ```

 Step 5:
-Copy the contents of elk-config to their respective yml files:
+Add the following to each of the .yml files:
 ``` sh
 $ sudo vim /etc/elasticsearch/elasticsearch.yml